SergiyGrimoldi/NetScanner/readme.md

 # NetScanner by SergiyGrimldi

-This app can halp you monitor your wifi network.
+This app can help you monitor your wifi network.

 ## How it works